 Today our focus is on God’s love for us, and on our experience of that love as a way of glorifying God.
 In other words, how is God shown to be glorious by the way you experience God’s love for you?
-Or to be more specific, how does your going about your ministry—planning events, talking to students, writing notes for a talk, fund-raising—how does going about your ministry hour by hour, carried along by a sense of being greatly loved by God, make much of the glory of God?
+Or to be more specific, how does your going about your ministry — planning events, talking to students, writing notes for a talk, fundraising — hour by hour, carried along by a sense of being greatly loved by God, make much of the glory of God?
 How is God glorified by your being compelled and carried by your deep sense of being loved by him?

 Clarifying What Love Is

 One of the reasons this question is so relevant to our time and our culture is that almost all of us have absorbed from our culture — the air we breathe — an instinctive sense that being loved is focused finally on us.
 My experience of preaching for many years about God’s passion for the glory of God is that for many people, this does not land on their hearts as an experience of being greatly loved by God.

 I think, if you said to the average, American student that “being loved” is not an experience that terminates on you, they would look at you with perplexity and wonder, “Where else would it terminate?”
 I’m the one being loved.
 How could it not finally be about me?
 That’s why it feels so good — someone finally took notice of me, cared for me, and valued me.
 And that sense is so strong, so natural, and so obvious to most people that the thought that there might be a better way to be loved, a more satisfying way to be loved, a stronger way, is simply inconceivable.
 And my guess is that many of you are in that category yourselves.